sonlichao/create-styled-components/README.md

 ## Install

 ### From vsix file
-1. Download vsix file from dist fold like blow. create-styled-components-0.0.1.vsix.
+1. Download vsix file from `dist` fold.
+   create-styled-components-0.0.1.vsix.

-2. Click the extension icon in VSCode.
+2. Click `extension icon` in VSCode.
-3. Click the [...] in top-right of extension window.
+3. Click the `...` in top-right of extension window.
-4. Click the  [Install from VSIX] in submenu.
+4. Click the  `Install from VSIX` in submenu.
 5. Select you downloaded vsix file and install it.

 ## Usage